TriumphLLC/Blend4Web/deploy/doc/en/_sources/audio.txt

     The center frequency of where the boost is applied.

 *EQ_Q*
     The Q factor.
-This value controls the width of the band of frequencies that wiil be boosted.
+This value controls the width of the band of frequencies that will be boosted.
 Increasing the value of this parameter reduces the width.

 *EQ_GAIN*
     This value controls the boost (measured in dB) that will be applied to the sound emitted by the speaker.